minamagdyshehata/RubberDuckyEncoderStarter/README.md

 I recently got my USB Rubber Ducky and I was really interested in the command line java encoder.
 RubberDuckyEncoderStarter.py is everything you need to start encoding your USB Rubber Ducky Payloads.
 It makes using the command line Java Encoder by HAK5.org super easy.
 It works on both Python2 and Python3.
-It's also tested on Windows, Linux and macOS.
+It's also tested on Windows 10, Kali Linux and 10.12 Sierra macOS.

 How to use it: